MGC Challenge

 Light your community with the most efficient lighting technologies available.

-15. Create an inventory of municipal owned street lighting.*
+15. Create an inventory of municipal/county owned street lighting.*

-16. Develop a plan to replace municipal traffic signals, street lighting, and/or parking illumination with energy efficient lighting technologies (e.g., LEDs and other technologies of equal or greater efficiency).*
+16. Develop a plan to replace municipal/county traffic signals, street lighting, and/or parking illumination with energy efficient lighting technologies (e.g., LEDs and other technologies of equal or greater efficiency).*

-17. Replace most municipal owned traffic signals, street lighting, and/or parking illumination with energy efficient lighting technologies (e.g., LEDs and other technologies of equal or greater efficiency).*
+17. Replace most municipal/county owned traffic signals, street lighting, and/or parking illumination with energy efficient lighting technologies (e.g., LEDs and other technologies of equal or greater efficiency).*

 Community Energy Use